A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Depression: Selective Serotonin Reuptake Inhibitors (SSRIs)

-Note that HDHPs are not required to offer any of these benefits pre-deductible, unless a state opts to require it on state-regulated plans.
+Note that HDHPs are not required to offer any of these benefits pre-deductible, unless a state requires it on state-regulated plans.
 These are benefits that go above and beyond the federally-required preventive care services, so whether to offer these services pre-deductible is up to each insurer.
-But offering them will not cause a plan to lose HDHP status, which would have been the case prior to July 2019.
+But offering them will not cause a plan to lose HDHP status, which would have been the case before July 2019.

 9. There’s no deadline for reimbursing yourself from your HSA

-When you pay a medical bill and you have an HSA, there’s nothing that says you have to pull money out of your HSA to cover the medical bill.
+When you pay a medical bill and you have an HSA, you are not required to withdraw money from your HSA to pay the medical bill.
 And there’s also no time limit on when you can reimburse yourself.
-As long as the medical expense was incurred after you established the HSA, and you didn’t take it as an itemized deduction, you can reimburse yourself years or decades later — after letting your HSA funds grow in the meantime.
+As long as the medical expense was incurred after you established the HSA, and you didn’t take it as an itemized deduction, you can reimburse yourself years or decades later — after letting your HSA funds grow in the meantime.9

 The money you withdraw is still tax-free at that point, since all you’re doing is reimbursing medical expenses (again, be careful not to withdraw more than you’ve spent in documented medical expenses; if you do, you’ll have to pay income tax and a 20% penalty on the excess withdrawal).
 But because you waited a few decades to reimburse yourself, you’ve given the money in your HSA many years to grow, tax-free, resulting in a potentially larger stash of funds.